 Bridge Maintenance (surface cleaning)

 - Pot holes are repaired between the Summer and Fall months.

 - August 18, 2020: Patching completed on Rainbow Road south of WID bridge.
-Permanent overlay patch is planned for Fall 2020.
+Permanent overlay patch is planned.

 Catch Basin (also known as storm drain) maintenance